 - The Harrington Raceway & Casino

-They are the only places to house sportsbook thus far.
+They are the only places to house sportsbooks thus far.
 They are essentially all functioning as one combined license that is regulated by Delaware’s Lottery.
 This may be a tentative situation, though, as legal sports betting in Delaware is sure to expand.
-There are many other venues, such as racetracks, who would like to apply for licenses.
+There are many other venues, such as racetracks, that would like to apply for licenses.

 |Delaware Park casino||777 Delaware Park Blvd, Wilmington, DE 19804, United States||+1 302-994-2521|

 |The Dover Downs Hotel & Casino||1131 North Dupont Highway; Dover, Delaware||+1 302-674-4600|

 |The Harrington Raceway & Casino||18500 S Dupont Hwy, Harrington, DE 19952, United States||+1 302-674-4600|